 The Oscar Nominations: In With The Old, And 'Congratulations To Those Men'

 The headline out of this morning's Oscar nominations could have been newness.
 There was the arrival of Netflix's two best picture contenders (Marriage Story with six nominations and The Irishman with 10).
-There was the huge showing for Bong Joon-ho's remarkable Parasite (six nominations) out of South Korea, the extraordinarily rare foreign-language film to make the leap to best picture and the first ever from South Korea.
+There was the huge showing for Bong Joon-ho's remarkable Parasite (six nominations) out of South Korea, the extraordinarily rare foreign-language film to make the leap to best picture and the first from South Korea.
 These glimpses of the future, along with strong showings for genuinely oddball films like Taika Waititi's World War II dark comedy Jojo Rabbit (six nominations) and even for Sam Mendes' inventively shot (if narratively familiar) 1917 could have made the thing feel a little fresher than usual.

 But instead, the nominations outside of Parasite are overwhelmingly familiar, as if you could have based them on the descriptions of movies on paper without seeing any of them.
 (This isn't a comprehensive list of nominations, of course — for that, read the full rundown.)